Ferryville Ordinance Chapter 7

 (12) Garbage

-dispensing of food, and from the commercial handling, storage, and sale of produce.
+cooking, and dispensing of food, and from the commercial handling, storage, and

 (13) Ground Garbage